dotnet/csharplang/proposals/csharp-8.0/readonly-instance-members.md

 }
 ```

 Readonly can be applied to property accessors to indicate that `this` will not be mutated in the accessor.
+The following examples have readonly setters because those accessors modify the state of member field, but do not modify the value of that member field.

 ```csharp
 public int Prop1